justnonamenoname/lifeticle/readme.md

 If we consider the moment of loss of consciousness, a person can feel nothing during sleep or fainting as well.
 Theoretically, recovery is possible from any level (not referring to technical feasibility at this time).
 One might assume death as the separation of surrounding atoms from the lifeticle, but for whom or for what, and why should this be defined as death?
-If angels exist in the religious sense, what would happen if none of them were to arrive?
+If in a religious sense there are angels, what happens if no one comes?
 But there is no reason to believe such angels exist.
 If we are in a virtual reality, then the computer in the base reality must oversee this, but what if it doesn't?
 But in base reality, we could question - are we in a virtual reality?
 What makes this question lead nowhere and be meaningless.